AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 If you currently maintain only one enhanced bond, you can choose to either:

 - Maintain another enhanced bond of the type you have learned.
-- Use a quick action and the same amount of influence used for your previous enhanced bond to share the effect with another creature you have histolectually bound, allowing them to trigger the same effect on your enhanced bond for as long as both are bound.
+- Use a quick action and the same amount of influence used for your learned enhanced bond to share the effect with another creature you have histolectually bound, allowing them to trigger the same effect on your enhanced bond for as long as both are bound.

 ### Performative Casting